 Chasing the payment is the most common struggle.
 Most freelancers have to deal with this problem.
 The process is exhausting as you have to take care of other freelance projects while asking for the payment at the same time.
 Here are several things you can do to take your money:

-- Check your contract and terms: Sometimes the clients may add some extra conditions like they only send the money at the regular time,they have special requirements for the invoice.
+- Check your contract and terms: Sometimes the clients may add some extra conditions like they only send the money at the regular time, they have special requirements for the invoice.
 Go back to your contract.
 Double-check any extra conditions for receiving your payment.

 - Keep the process easy: Choose the easiest way for both sides to receive and send the payment.
 For example, bank transfer or online payment.
 Also, make sure that your bank receives international payments.
 Some banks require additional processes.
 Or they only accept payments in a particular currency.
 In the worst case, the bank will transfer the money back to your client while taking an extra transaction fee.

 - Send one more invoice to them: An invoice is the legal proof of the cooperation with all of the essential information, such as the scope of service, date, when providing the service, and so on.
 You might send an invoice to them before.
-This time, add some extra information, such as the deadline for sending the payment alone with the invoice.
+This time, add some extra information, such as the deadline for sending the payment along with the invoice.

 Get used to the change all the time

 As a freelancer, you work with the client on a project basis.
 Your work is an essential part of their project and business.
-Because of that, it is common when the clients ask for an extra revision, change the deadline, and even the scope of work.
+Because of that, it is common the clients to ask for an extra revision, change the deadline, and even the scope of work.
 If the client asks for too many changes, you can

-- Include details into your contract: At the beginning of cooperation, clearly set the frequency and extra fee for making the change.
+- Include details in your contract: At the beginning of cooperation, clearly set the frequency and extra fee for making the change.
 Add those details into the contract in advance and remind the clients of those details.
 This way, they will not feel surprised when they see the extra revision fee on the invoice later.

 - Extend the additional change to other projects: You can even explain the reason why they cannot make those changes by creating the next project.
 Specify the reasons and extend them to the next projects.
-This way, you will have a new project ,and the client will receive the result.
+This way, you will have a new project, and the client will receive the result.

 Finding new clients is an all-time task for many freelancers.
 You have to check the job offers on the different marketplaces, send the pitches, market your service, and talk to new clients.
 To reduce the time for meeting future clients, you can:

 - Update your online portfolio regularly: Your freelance portfolio is your business card.
 The potential client will check your portfolio after reading the pitch.
 Update them regularly with the latest projects and outcomes.
-The website will show the latest update date, so the potential client knows that you are always on the way to deliver perfect work.
+The website will show the latest update date, so the potential client knows that you are always on the way to delivering perfect work.
 Also, check if you leave all of the contact information for the potential client to reach you.